 The European Cystic Fibrosis Society (ECFS) with its mission to improve survival and quality of life for people with CF strongly supports professional and educational activities that help improving the CF care in every European country.
 The ECFS patient registry output data show considerable discrepancy in clinical outcomes across Europe and to address this issue, the ECFS proposes the project of a long-term site-to-site partnership where one CF site guides, advises and helps another CF site to optimise the care for CF patients.

-Call for Applications, ECFS European Twinning Project
+Results from the first call for applications ECFS European Twinning Project

 AIM AND DESCRIPTION OF THE PROJECT